apache/druid/docs/querying/sql-functions.md

 **Function type:** [Window](sql-window-functions.md#window-function-reference)

-Returns the rank for a row within a window.
+Returns the rank with gaps for a row within a window.
+For example, if two rows tie for rank 1, the next rank is 3.

 ## REGEXP_EXTRACT